jarekankowski/kotlin-dojo/11_final_clean_up/README.md

-At this point @JvmField annotation can be removed.
+At this point, the @JvmField annotation can be removed.

-Test name can be formatted nicely with backtick.
+The test names can be formatted nicely using backticks.

-All annotation @Throws can be removed.
+All @Throws annotations can be removed.

 Is FunctionThatThrows really needed in Kotlin?